 She's a steel, flat bottomed boat designed for the inland waterways and larger canals of the Netherlands and the rest of Europe.
 Looking at the ships logs it spent much of it's working life going backwards and forwards between the Netherlands and Germany.

-Adam and I met at a tiny festival in Northern Spain a couple of years ago and clicked on all sorts of things including our love of folk music, well-made old things and a desire to make a life for ourselves that focussed on making and building and growing the things that we need... and then we bought the boat.
+A bit about us: Adam and I met at a tiny festival in Northern Spain a couple of years ago and clicked on all sorts of things including our love of folk music, well-made old things and a desire to make a life for ourselves that focussed on making and building and growing the things that we need... and then we bought the boat.

-We've both owned big, old hulks of metal before, Adam has converted and lived in several large vehicles including a bus, a horse box and a horse lorry.
-All beautifully and skillfully converted, and I had a 1950's Showman's Wagon from Belgium which I used as a dressmaking studio in London.
+We've both owned big, old hulks of metal before, Adam has converted and lived in several large vehicles including a bus, a horse box and a horse lorry - all beautifully and skillfully converted, and I had a 1950's Showman's Wagon from Belgium which I used as a dressmaking studio in London.

-Help with Eco project
+Help with Eco Projects

 We would really love your help in finishing our boat, in exchange we can offer you skills in decorating, carpentry, metal work, how to rig up a solar panel system, some basic mechanics etc. Adam is far more skilled than I am in these but I have learned a lot in the past 18 months and am happy to either to work alongside skilled workers or show keen learners how to take a plunge into becoming more practical.

 We try to make some time for ourselves to play music and sing, make nice vegetarian food, and have a goal to learn to Rock and Roll dance, so if you're keen to do that too that could be a fun thing to do together.
 I have quite a lot of dance experience and would be willing to learn and teach at the same time.